griffithlab/rnaseq_tutorial_wiki/AWS-Setup.md

-##Amazon AWS/AMI setup for use in workshop
+##6-i.
+Amazon AWS/AMI setup for use in workshop

 ###Create AWS account